-Flare performance seems to be the achilles heel of the Sony FE 1.8/85.
-I had the luck to have extremely sunny conditions today, therefore I could drive this aspect already to the limits.
-As you can see in the samples below, there is always some veiling flare around the sun.
+Flare performance is the achilles heel of the Sony FE 1.8/85.
+I have shot the lens in the toughest (brightest) conditions, therefore I could drive this aspect to the limits with this lens.
+As you can see in the extreme samples below, there is always veiling flare around the sun.
 Furthermore, there are several ghostings with hard and soft edges around the frame.
-This can be a limiting factor for landscape photography although I have to emphasize that these conditions were quite demanding.
+In the worst case, contrast can be lowered across the whole image.
+This can be a limiting factor for landscape photography although I have to emphasize that these conditions are quite extreme.

 There are longitudinal chromatic aberrations wide open, take a look at the sample below:

 This lens shows some purple fringing at contrasty borders.
 It’s visible but not as bad as the Zeiss Makro Planar T* 2/100 for example.
 Check out the sample below: